Hyperfov/link-previews/README.md

 There are two parts to this project:

-- A script that inserts page previews on your webpage, written as a Svelte web component.
+- A script that inserts page previews on your webpage, written as a web component.
 - A serverless worker function that fetches and serves the links' meta information.

 The worker is required because CORs prevents cross-origin client requests.
 For example, trying to directly `fetch` a url like `https://matrix.org` from your webpage will fail since most servers are configured to reject cross-origin requests.
 As a result, it's necessary to make the request outside the browser.

-Since the task of fetching a page and parsing out the meta information is so simple, it can be accomplished with a single serverless function that's very quick to deploy.
+Since the task of fetching a page and parsing out the meta information is so simple, it can be accomplished with a single serverless function.
 I'm using [Cloudflare Workers](https://workers.cloudflare.com/) but you could probably rewrite it for some other service like AWS Lambda.

 ### Deploy the worker

-Follow the instructions in [the worker's readme](worker/README.md).
+Follow the instructions in [the worker's readme](worker/README.md) to deploy the worker.
 Once complete, you should have a url like `https://worker.[something].workers.dev`, or a custom domain if you've opted to set one up.

 ### Add the script and instantiate

+The latest build can be found in [`client/dist`](/client/dist/).

 Add the script to the end of your site's `body`: